aspose-pdf/Aspose.PDF-Documentation/python-net/advanced-operations/annotations/add-delete-and-get-annotation/_index.md

 ---
-title: Adding Attachment to a PDF document using Python
+title: Add, Delete and Get Annotation using Python
-linktitle: Adding Attachment to a PDF document
+linktitle: Add, Delete and Get Annotation
 type: docs
-weight: 10
+weight: 20
-url: /python-net/add-attachment-to-pdf-document/
+url: /python-net/add-delete-and-get-annotation/
-description: This page describes how to add an attachment to a PDF file with Aspose.PDF for Python via .NET library.
+description: With Aspose.PDF for Python you may add, delete and get annotation from your PDF file.
+Check all lists of annotations to resolve your task.
 lastmod: "2023-02-17"
 sitemap:
-    changefreq: "weekly"
+    changefreq: "monthly"
     priority: 0.7
 ---
 <script type="application/ld+json">
 {
     "@context": "https://schema.org",
     "@type": "TechArticle",
-    "headline": "Adding Attachment to a PDF document via Python", "alternativeHeadline": "How to add attachments to PDF", "author": {
+    "headline": "Add, Delete and Get Annotation with Python", "alternativeHeadline": "Working with Annotations in PDF file", "author": {
         "@type": "Person",
         "name":"Anastasiia Holub",